rgcr/m-cli/Readme.md

-      m power powerbuttonsleeps [ YES | NO ]                # Whether pressing the power button sleeps the system m power appnap            [ YES | NO ]                # Whether app nap is enabled m power restartonhang     [ YES | NO ]                # Whether to restart on system hang
+      m power powerbuttonsleeps [ YES | NO ]                # Whether pressing the power button sleeps the system m power appnap            [ YES | NO ]                # Whether app nap is enabled m power restartonhang     [ YES | NO ]                # Whether to restart on system hang m power persistmemory     [ YES | NO ]                # Whether RAM contains working memory when sleeping ("NO" is more secure)
 ```

 #### Printer: